-By default, the input mode is numeric and can be toggled by pressing the ALPHA key (sky blue in color).
-In Alpha mode, it takes turns to show alphabets and number when pressing the same key; the time interval between each press must not exceed one second.
+By default, the input mode is numeric and can be modified by the ALPHA key.
+When in Alpha mode, it takes turns to show alphabets and number when pressing the same key; the time interval between each press must not exceed one second.
 For example, the "2ABC" key can generate "A", "B", "C" or "2" by turns within one second.